dinhthoaitran1/paper/README.md

 ```
 + Software URL: https://github.com/dinhthoaitran1/paper

++ If you need "Converting web design to HTML & CSS coding" (JavaScript for responsive design, no JavaScript other functions, no programming languages), please visit: https://www.lancers.jp/menu/detail/1304895

 + ** If you need some similar software (legally, small, useful, not high tech),
 please send your order to dinhthoaitran1@gmail.com **
   o This software cost: 2 man-hours ($23 / hour)